dime-worldbank/dime-account-admin/README.md

 **_Quick notes:_**
 * You must have a YubiKey or a WB computer to be able to access the WB account as a member.
 WB users without this can still be added as external users.
-* Joining the WB account do not by itself give access to any repo hosted there
+* Joining the DIME account do not by itself give access to any repo hosted there.
+See repo access below.

 _See pages with instructions for more details._